 - How much the car is worth.
 The minimum you can enter is £1,500

 - The email address and mobile number you want your insurance documents sent to

-Policies cover you to use your vehicle for social, domestic and commuting to and from a permanent place of work.
+Policies cover you to use your vehicle for social and domestic use, as well as commuting to and from a permanent place of work.

 Some policies may include additional cover such as class 1 business use or travelling to multiple places of work.
-Once you get your quote, check the insurer's declaration to see what is and isn’t included, as exact cover varies by insurer.
+Once you get your quote, check the insurer's declaration to see what is and isn’t included, as exact cover varies depending on your insurance provider.

-Yes, but you must have passed your driving test at least 6 months ago, have held a full licence for the same amount of time and be aged between 17 and 78.
+Yes, but you need to have held a full UK licence for a minimum of six months to get a temporary insurance policy and be aged between 17 and 78.

 What our expert says